2021 Supercars Championship: Teams and drivers

 The following teams and drivers competed in the 2021 championship.

 Team changes

 In February 2020, Holden's parent company General Motors announced it would retire the Holden name by the end of 2020.
 The Commodore ZB continues to be raced in 2021, albeit with no factory support.

 Team Penske sold its majority shareholding in DJR Team Penske at the end of 2020, the team reverting its name to Dick Johnson Racing, which was last used in 2014.

-The Grove Group purchased a majority in Kelly Racing, to become Kelly Grove Racing.
+The Grove Group purchased a majority stake in Kelly Racing.
+The team was renamed Kelly Grove Racing.

-Blanchard Racing Team ceased to be a customer of Brad Jones Racing and took its Racing Entitlement Contract (REC) to become a standalone team with an ex-23Red Racing Ford Mustang.
+Blanchard Racing Team ceased to be a customer of Brad Jones Racing and took its Racing Entitlement Contract (REC) to form a standalone team with an ex-23Red Racing Ford Mustang.
 To allow it to continue fielding four cars, Brad Jones Racing purchased 23Red Racing's REC that was leased to Tickford Racing in 2020, which saw the latter downsize from four cars to three cars.